Moisturizing, exfoliating, and pore-cleansing masks can all be made from natural ingredients like avocado, eggs, or oranges and lemons.

 Avocado, honey and yogurt all contain ingredients that are highly moisturizing.
 Honey is a natural humectant, helping your skin retain water during the summer.
 Yogurt has a soothing effect on the skin.
 Avocado, in addition to being moisturizing and rich in anti-inflammatory properties, is also rich in skin-brightening vitamin C.

-You can make a hydrating mask with the following ratio: 1/2 avocado, 1 tablespoon plain yogurt and 1 tablespoon honey.
+A hydrating mask can be made with the following ratio: 1/2 avocado, 1 tablespoon plain yogurt and 1 tablespoon honey.

 Avocado has many health benefits and is effective in beautifying the skin.
 Photo: Freepik